 Often, political agreements between nations lead to relaxing of the movement of labor across boundaries.
 This can lead to immigration and emigration opportunities for millions of people.

-The most dramatic example of this is the freedom of movement of people around the 27 European Union nation-states.
+The most dramatic example of this is the freedom of movement of people around the 27 European Union nation-states, leading to the development of a transnational European identity.

 However, in many other cases, this ease of movement is often limited to highly educated professionals and locks out working-class people from the benefits of globalization.